oroinc/platform/src/Oro/Bundle/SyncBundle/README.md

 ## Configuration of secure (SSL/WSS) connection ##

-Currently direct backend WebSocket SSL/WSS connections are not supported.

 To achieve WSS connection for your websocket communication on frontend you should configure additional reverse proxy before Clank server.
 Example configuration provided below.